 Just an hour north of Venice is the charming little town of Asolo.
 It is a delightful miniature city, with a fortress, castle, cathedral and a grand town hall.
 Palaces and houses line the cobbled streets.
 Arcades protect pedestrians from too much summer sun or rain in the winter months.
 For me it is the perfect example of a small Italian town.

-Asolo’s artistic tradition continued with the arrival of Eleonora Duse the leading actress of her day.
+ASOLO – CITY OF WOMEN AND ART – Asolo’s artistic tradition continued with the arrival of Eleonora Duse the leading actress of her day.
 La Duse was a wonderful character actor and famous for her highly emotional and personal portrayal of characters.
-She had a love affair with Gabriele d’Annunzio, the Italian poet, and in fact, the town of Asolo itself.
+She had a long-standing love affair with Gabriele d’Annunzio, the Italian poet, and in fact, the town of Asolo itself.
 You can still see the house where she lived on Via Canova.
 Her bedroom looked out onto Monte Grappa, said to be her source of inspiration.
 She died in Pittsburgh in the USA.
 However her body was laid to rest in the cemetery of Asolo.

-So first there was Caterina Cornaro, Queen of Cyprus and then there was Eleonora Duse an exceptional actress.
+CATERINA CORNARO – So first there was Caterina Cornaro, Queen of Cyprus and then there was Eleonora Duse an exceptional character actor.
 The next interesting female arrival was Freya Stark the intrepid British traveller and writer.
 Brought up in Italy and England, Freya was a truly European woman.
-She spoke French, Italian and English.
+She spoke French, Italian, Arabic and English.
 An adventurer and avid reader, she had a lifelong love of the Middle East.
 After many years of travelling in Iraq, Iran, Syria and Lebanon, Freya retired to Asolo in the 1960s.
 She inherited a beautiful house on the edge of town, now named Villa Freia in her honour.
 Today you can visit the private garden of Freya Stark’s villa and walk in her footsteps.
 The town’s Roman theatre is at the foot of her garden and has been excavated recently.
 The views across the plains towards Venice are truly stunning.

 Asolo is full of cafes and bars and restaurants.
 Just next to the hotel is an enoteca (a wine bar) where you can sample prosecco, the local sparkling wine.
 Prosecco is produced locally in these hills especially in the area around Conegliano.
 Asolo too has its own Prosecco DOCG, which means that its sparkling wine has reached the correct quality level and method of production to be officially recognised.
 I for one think it is very good.
-There are several casual bars serving wine and cicchetti (snacks) these are great for a glass of prosecco and some local ham, cheese and bread.
-Life is peaceful here, the food and wine are good, the views are sensational.
+There is a wonderful, traditional cafe in the main square Caffe Centrale which serves, coffees, light lunches, ice creams and cicchetti (snacks).
+It is a great place for an aperitivo or a coffee.
+Even the chairs outside the cafe are named after famous Hollywood stars.
+Hitchcock, Bogard, John Wayne and many more.
+Life is peaceful here, the food and wine are good and the views are sensational.

 Having met Gabriella and Laura and learned about Caterina, Eleonora and Freya, I’m in no doubt that the town of Asolo has had more than its share of powerful women living within its walls over the years.
 I feel honoured to have spent just a few days here in this beautiful small city.
 I’ve experienced a glimpse of ‘la dolce vita’ here in Asolo, Veneto and I’m keen to come back for more.